jessicalumian/qiime_tutorial/main_tutorial.md

+This lesson is a re-packing of the [original QIIME Illumina tutorial](http://nbviewer.jupyter.org/github/biocore/qiime/blob/1.9.1/examples/ipynb/illumina_overview_tutorial.ipynb)

 First we will start by downloading the data.
 Copy the following command into your terminal.

 # Step 0.
 Downloading the data and map file.